Spinor Bose-Einstein condensates: Mean-field theory of spinor condensates

-In general, the symmetry of the order parameter can be visualized by drawing the wave function in spin space.
-Because an integer-spin state can be described in terms of the spherical harmonics $Y_f^m(\hat{s})$, where $\hat{s}$ is a unit vector in spin space, the order parameter for a spin-$f$ system can be expressed in terms of a complex wave function given by

-Figure~\ref{fig:spin1_OP_shape} shows the order parameter for states I--V. From Fig.~\ref{fig:spin1_OP_shape}, one can see that the order parameters for states III and V have the same morphology and that the magnetization is parallel to the magnetic field in one phase (III) but not in the other (V).
-Additional symmetry properties are discussed in Sec.~\ref{sec:sym_OPM}.
+Since $\bar{\mathcal{N}}_{xx}\neq\bar{\mathcal{N}}_{yy}$, the spin fluctuation is anisotropic on the $xy$ plane.
+This is the physical origin of the axisymmetry breaking of state III.
+In fact, it can be shown that off-diagonal elements such as $\mathcal{N}_{xy}$ appear when $\chi_1\neq\chi_{-1}$.
+Figure~\ref{fig:spin1_OP_shape} shows the spherical-harmonic representations of the order parameters for states I--V. From Fig.~\ref{fig:spin1_OP_shape}, one can see that the order parameters for states III and V have the same morphology and that they differ in their orientations with respect to the magnetic field.
+Additional symmetry properties are discussed in Sec.~\ref{sec:symmetry}.